-Of course, some people like to listen to music or maybe even an audio book, which is fine, too.
+Of course, some people like to listen to music or maybe even an audiobook, which is fine, too.
 In my own case, I am a firm believer in silence.
-The world is noisy enough and we are flooded with information enough already.
+The world is noisy enough, and we have flooded with information enough already.

-Get seated, set the time and/or distance, and off we go….no news,no distractions, just breathing in and breathing out, feel our heart and muscles respond.
+Get seated, set the time and/or distance, and off we go….no news, no distractions, just breathing in and breathing out, feel our heart and muscles respond.
 When you think about it, that is REAL LIFE.
-What is more simple than using our body and breathing rhythmically?
+What is simpler than using our body and breathing rhythmically?

 Is the Concept2 Worth Its Higher Price?

-For some people, the $900+ price tag may be a little expensive.
-However you could always finance it by, for example paying with Paypal over several months with little or no interest due.
-Needless to say, you could buy a cheaper rower, and there are some pretty good ones out there, however, they may not be as durable and trouble free as the Concept 2.
+For some people, the $1300+ price tag may be a little expensive.
+However, you could always finance it by, for example, paying with PayPal over several months with little or no interest due.
+Needless to say, you could buy a cheaper rower, and there are some pretty good ones out there; however, they may not be as durable and trouble-free as the Concept 2.
 Plus, the manufacturer has an excellent reputation for taking care of its customers, should the need arise.

 Advantages of the Concept 2 Rower

-- Durable–In a even a professional setting with multiple users, the rower Concept 2 needs little or no maintenance.
+- Durable – In even a professional setting with multiple users, the rower Concept 2 needs little or no maintenance

 - Easy to Assemble